A gerbe-like construction in gauge theory: Relationship between stabilization of FDA and induced spin structure

 on $B_{1/4}(\mscrV_\HB)$. \end{lemma}

 Before explaining the last auxiliary data, let us consider the families of Hermitian maps

 on

-These correspond to $h_\HB$ constructed in \cref{sssec3:Fred op} and are necessary to construct families of Fredholm operators in combination with the Dirac operators.
-However, two things should be noted. \begin{itemize} \item Fonsider constructing a family of Hermitian maps on $S_{\mscrV_\HB}$.
-When considering a self-Hermitian map at $v_\HB \in \mscrV_\HB$, it is not determined by $v_\HB$ alone.
+These correspond to $h_\HB$ constructed in \cref{sssec4:Fred op} and are necessary to construct families of Fredholm operators in combination with the Dirac operators.
+However, two things should be noted. \begin{itemize} \item Consider constructing a family of Hermitian maps on $S_{\mscrV_\HB}$.
+A self-Hermitian map at $v_\HB \in \mscrV_\HB$ is not determined by $v_\HB$ alone.
 In fact, an element of

 is needed.
 In other words, $h_{\mscrV_\HB}$ is defined on the vector bundle obtained by pulling back $S_{\mscrV_\HB}$ to the above space.
 This is similar to the situation where the map